CEUCheck - Nursing CEU Requirements and TrackingCEUCheck

 899 North Capitol Street, NE, Washington, DC 20002

 Requirements can change.
-Always verify current requirements directly with the District of Columbia Board of Nursing before making decisions about your continuing education.
+Always verify current rules directly with the District of Columbia Board of Nursing before making decisions about your continuing education.

 Maryland